Incredible Leftover Turkey Chili

 What more could you ask for!

-When Thanksgiving comes around, we hardily look forward to the scrumptious turkey dishes that we can make.
-In fact, sometimes we even buy an extra turkey so that we will have plenty for all of the dishes we wish to make.
+When the holidays come around, we hardily look forward to the scrumptious turkey dishes that we can make.
+In fact, sometimes we even buy an extra turkey so that we will have plenty for all of the dishes we can use it for later.

 - 2-3 cups shredded turkey meat